FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Long coats

-Long-haired dogs need daily brushing.
-Start with a pinhead brush to untangle matting, but remember, never cut matts out with scissors.
+Long-haired dogs need daily brushing with specific dog brushes such as a pin brush.
+Start with a pin brush to untangle matting, but remember, never cut matts out with scissors as that can be extremely painful.
+Make sure to use soft bristle brushes afterward to get out any extra matting.
 Use a wide-tooth comb to finish.
-The Bernese Mountain Dog and all kinds of Collie have double coats, as do many other long-haired canines.
+The Bernese Mountain Dog and all kinds of Collies have double coats, as do many other long-haired canines, so you may need to spend some extra time brushing their coat every day.

 Long-coated breeds include: Long-haired Dachshund, Old English Sheepdog, Long-haired Chihuahua, Cocker Spaniel, Flat Coated Retriever, Newfoundland, Afghans, etc.